-b) Court cases have been filed against the subsidiary company BEOGRADSKO MESOVITO PREDUZECE by former employees for compensation due to termination of the employment relationship relying on non-competition clause amounting to \in 1.1 million.
+b) Court cases have been filed against the subsidiary company BEOGRADSKO MESOVITO PREDUZECE standing at 1.6 m (less interest and surcharges).
+The most significant case is that of the former employees demanding compensation due to termination of the employment relationship relying on non-competition clause amounting to \in 1.1 million.
 The Group's management claims that there are no reasons for compensation concerning the termination of the employment relationship, given that both plaintiffs resigned of their own will.
 The management of the subsidiary has also acted against the plaintiffs, and interrogations for both conflicts have not yet started.
 As the cases are still at an early stage, the final outcome cannot presently be determined, and no provision for contingent liability of the Group has been made in the financial statements of the company.
 The case is reported as emphasis of matter issue in the Independent Auditor's Report.